kmkz272/Echoes-SC-port/readme_echoes.txt

 https://github.com/kmkz272/
 https://gamebanana.com/mods/496418

-I am using github to store my Sven Co-op ports and scripts since is far better than scmapdb, and so i am not using it anymore.
-This site has has been going downhill in the last years and is not a safe place for mappers to upload their maps since the incopetent administrators have been pushing and even forcing changes on other users maps based on their personal preferences, often making false reports in hope to gain some kind of legitimacy to push their changes as a way to feel they are somehow supporting the community since they are unwilling to keep themselves on their own projects and make their own maps.
+I am using github and gamebanana to store my Sven Co-op ports and scripts since they are far better than scmapdb, and so i am not using it anymore.
+This site has has been going downhill in the last years and is not a safe place for mappers to upload their maps since the management is out of control and doing whatever they want with the maps stored there.
 Please, do not upload this to scmapdb.

 ------------------------------------------------------------------------------------